-The Paris Protocol 1948 ceded to the World Health Organization the power to determine which new drugs should be treated as “dangerous drugs” for the purpose of the 1931 Convention.
+The Paris Protocol 1948 ceded to the World Health Organization the power to determine which new drugs should be treated as “dangerous drugs” for the 1931 Convention.
 The Single Convention on Narcotic Drugs 1961consolidated and further extended control over the international and domestic drug trades.
 It sought to limit the possession, use, trade, distribution, import, export, manufacture and production of drugs exclusively for medical purposes.

 Australian drug laws, like those of many other countries, closely followed the development of these international drug treaties.
 The Australian Government ratified the Hague Convention in 1914 and used it as the basis for extending import controls to a range of substances apart from opium.
-In the 1920s, Australia prohibited the importation and use of cannabis for non-medical purposes, in accordance with the requirements of the 1925 Geneva Convention on Opium and Other Drugs which was the first such convention to cover cannabis.
+In the 1920s, Australia prohibited the importation and use of cannabis for non-medical purposes, by the requirements of the 1925 Geneva Convention on Opium and Other Drugs which was the first such convention to cover cannabis.

-Up until thelatter part of the 1960s, few law enforcement resources were devoted to policing the drug laws.
+Up until the latter part of the 1960s, few law enforcement resources were devoted to policing the drug laws.
 This was due, in large part, to there being relatively little use – or public awareness – of illicit drugs.
 By the early 1970s, however, there was an upsurge in the levels of use of illicit drugs.

-A number of studies reported an increase in the use of cannabis and heroin.() The increase in heroin dependence during the early 1970s corresponded with a marked increase in property crime.
+Several studies reported an increase in the use of cannabis and heroin.() The increase in heroin dependence during the early 1970s corresponded with a marked increase in property crime.
 It was widely assumed that these developments were linked in some way.